They quit their jobs to travel.

 John Goldenberg, Co-Founder / Owner Nica Life Realty & San Juan Surf

 John was the head women’s traveling tennis coach for Japan from 1995-98 and had a tennis academy for competitive players in the Cayman Islands from 98-2004.
-Check out some of the great real estate listings Nica Life Realty has for sale in the region.
+Opened Salud Restaurant, San Juan Surf, and Century 21 Nica Realty to name a few of his businesses.

 Sarah Fahey, Co-Founder of Mums & Bums